Jonathan Ikoné

+Ikoné scored one goal in four appearances for the France national team in 2019.

 Club career

 Paris Saint-Germain

 Ikone made his professional debut on 28 September 2016 in the UEFA Champions League against Ludogorets replacing Ángel Di María after 88 minutes in a 1–3 away win.
 He made his Ligue 1 debut three days later against Bordeaux, once again coming on in place of Di María after 88 minutes in a 2–0 home win.

-Montpellier (loan)
+Loan to Montpellier

 On 18 January 2017, Ikoné was loaned to fellow Ligue 1 side Montpellier for the rest of the season.
 He made his debut against Metz three days later and played the whole match.

 Lille

 On 1 July 2018, Ikoné joined Ligue 1 side Lille on a five-year contract.

 Fiorentina

 On 31 December 2021, Ikoné signed for Serie A club Fiorentina, effective from 3 January 2022.
 The deal was worth a reported €15 million.

+Loan to Como

+On 31 January 2025, Ikoné moved on loan to Como, with an option to buy.

+In July 2025, Botafogo showed interest in the French striker, who was then on loan to Como 1907.

 International career

 Ikoné was born in France and is of DR Congolese descent.
 He is a youth international footballer for France.
 He was called up to the senior France squad for games against Albania and Andorra in September 2019.
-He scored on his debut on 7 September against Albania after coming on as a 77-minute substitute for Kingsley Coman.
+He scored on his debut on 7 September against Albania after coming on as a 77th-minute substitute for Kingsley Coman.